 Orkla's vision as an investment company is to create sustainable value through active ownership in brands and consumer companies.
-Orkla's core values are "brave", "trustworthy" and "inspiring".
+Orkla's core values are 'brave', 'trustworthy' and 'inspiring'.

 The Board has defined clear goals and strategic ambitions for Orkla.
-These are set out in greater detail in the Board's of Directors' Report.
-Strategic directions, goals and plans have been developed for the respective portfolio companies.
-Goals, strategies and risk profiles are assessed annually.
+These are set out in greater detail in the Board of Directors' report.
+Strategies, goals and plans have been developed for each portfolio company.
+Goals, strategies and risk profiles are evaluated annually.

-Orkla wants to build operations that are competitive and profitable in the long term through sound management of sustainabilityrelated risks and through actively exploring business opportunities for Orkla in connection with meeting society's future needs.
-Orkla's sustainability ambitions and goals comprise three main pillars: protecting the environment, empowering people and governance and ethics in business.
-Sustainability issues shall be an integral part of all decision-making processes.
-The topics considered to be material for Orkla, the sustainability goals and Orkla's approach to this work are described in greater detail in the sustainability chapter, which is included in our Annual Report.
+Orkla wants to build operations that are competitive and profitable in the long term through sound management of sustainability-related risks and through actively exploring business opportunities for Orkla in connection with meeting society's future needs.
+Orkla's sustainability ambitions and goals comprise three main pillars: protecting the environment, empowering people, and governance and ethics in business.
+Sustainability issues must be an integral part of all decision-making processes.
+The topics considered to be material for Orkla, the company's sustainability goals and Orkla's approach to this work are described in greater detail in the Sustainability Statement.

-Orkla shall be a good place to work and have a culture shaped by respect and inclusion.
+Orkla seeks to be a good place to work and to have a culture characterised by respect and inclusion.
 To achieve this, the company works actively to promote diversity, equality and inclusion.
-Orkla has defined goals for gender balance, equal pay for equal work and increased diversity in Orkla ASA and its businesses.
-The sustainability chapter describes these goals and how Orkla works to achieve the desired results.
+Orkla has adopted goals relating to gender balance, equal pay for equal work and increased diversity in Orkla ASA and its businesses.
+The Sustainability Statement contains further discussion of these goals and how Orkla is working to achieve desired results.

-The Nomination Committee shall base its recommendation for the election of board members to the General Meeting on Orkla's needs for competencies and diversity, see the instructions for the Nomination Committee point 4.3.
+The Nomination Committee must base its recommendation to the General Meeting regarding the election of members to the Board of Directors on the company's expertise and diversity needs; see section 4.3 of the Nomination Committee instructions.